-St Mirren v Rangers
+Morelos hits 100th goal as Rangers win

 Post update

-Scott Tanser (St. Mirren) wins a free kick in the defensive half.
+Connor Goldson (Rangers) wins a free kick in the defensive half.

-James Tavernier (Rangers) is shown the yellow card for a bad foul.